warfare-plugins/social-warfare/readme.txt

 * Make the buttons not output on posts embedded into other posts (like embedded recipes).
 * Patch to prevent buttons from being added to a post more than once.
 * Remove the "active" index to prevent certain notices.
+* Fixed custom color outlines on hover.
+* Fixed an issue with double dividers on the admin options page.
+* Fixed an issue that would sometimes cause Facebook counts to disappear.
+* Fixed the http/https share recovery for pages.

 = 2.1.3 (4 NOV 2016) =